-An Honors contract is an agreement between a student and faculty mentor to complete for Honors points an academic project in the student’s major field that extends learning beyond regular coursework.
+An Honors contract is an agreement between a student and mentor to complete for Honors points an academic or professional project related to the student’s field that extends learning beyond regular coursework.
 This work can be associated with a research or creative project, an upper-division course (3000-level or above), a paid or unpaid internship, an external grant/fellowship application, a community service project, study abroad, Honors Excel, or other approved work.
-For course-related contracts, students submit typed, signed proposals to Departmental Honors Advisors in the student's proposal and sign if approved; the student must submit the proposal to the Honors office by the second week of classes.
+For course-related contracts, students submit typed, signed proposals to Departmental Honors Advisors in the student's and/or mentor's department by the end of the second week and upload to the Honors Canvas course by the end of the third week of classes.
 All other contracts may be submitted at any time, provided they include a reasonable timeline to completion and a clear description of the final product; contracts are typically completed within 10-15 weeks.
-Once a contract is approved, the mentor oversees the student’s agreed-upon work and reports briefly on its completion at the end of the contract period.
+Once a contract is approved, the mentor oversees the student’s work and confirms its completion at the end of the contract period.
 Students are responsible for documenting their work and submitting its final product and a reflection with a contract completion form.
 Students earn three points per contract once their contract completion documentation is approved.

-• Contracts are for Honors students only and are valid only if approved by the mentor, the Departmental Honors Advisor, and the University Honors Program.
+- Honors contracts are for Honors students only and are valid only if approved by the mentor, the Departmental Honors Advisor, and the University Honors Program.

-• “Incompletes” are not permitted; students must finish and upload all work to the Honors Canvas site by the contracted deadline.
+- “Incompletes” are not permitted; students must finish and upload all work to the Honors Canvas site by the contracted deadline.

-Contract work should enrich the student’s academic experience beyond normal coursework and yield no additional credit.
-Each contract should demand a minimum of 20 hours of work; students may complete more than one contract for an extensive project, but each part of that longer project must be proposed, approved, and completed as its own contract.
+Honors in Practice contract work enriches the student’s academic experience beyond normal coursework.
+Each contract demands a minimum of 20 hours of work beyond required coursework.
+Students may complete more than one contract for an extensive project, but each part of that longer project must be proposed, approved, and completed as its own contract.
 The student and mentor must meet (outside of class, if the contract is connected to a course) at least twice per month (minimum six times per semester) to discuss the project.
 Students must keep a record of mentor meetings and report on those meetings at the end of the contract on their contract completion forms.